fetlab/website/content/722/presentation_guidelines.md

 [TOC]

 ##Introduction
-Each student is required to teach part of one classe during the course of the semester.
+Each student is required to teach part of one class during the course of the semester.
 You will either present a set of papers and lead discussion, or present a technology tutorial on a subject relevant to the class.
 You must sign up for your presentation date on